27. Commodity Prices#

 This is harder than solving an equation for an unknown number, or vector.

-The lecture will discuss one way to solve a “functional equation” for an unknown function
+The lecture will discuss one way to solve a functional equation (an equation where the unknown object is a function).

 For this lecture we need the yfinance library.